Web Designer vs. Web Developer

 • Proficiency in website optimization, such as improving site/page load times

-• Ability to build a site’s backend using programming languages like Ruby, Angular, or Bootstrap
+• Ability to build a site’s backend using programming languages and frameworks like Node.js, Django, Laravel, or Rails

 • Ability to manage application deployment, server upgrades, and server-side integrations